Homer's Odyssey Mystic Messages (Part 1 - The Suitors)

 Lesson One: What does Homer teach us here, what is his hidden message?

-Odysseus embodies rationality and strategic thinking (bless you Athena) and what matters is not a “blind brute force attack” but achieving the objective which was: to free his kingdom, smog the suitors and get his family back.
+Odysseus embodies rationality and strategic thinking (bless you Athena) and what matters is not a “blind brute force attack” but achieving the objective which was: to free his kingdom, smack the suitors and get his family back.

 What Odysseus did was to study his enemies, to understand them and to fight them, if necessary, even with their own weapons.